 Previous to joining Brock, Anderson served as a brand ambassador to theSkimm and worked at an advertising agency in Tallahassee, where she contributed as an Account Coordinator and Department Copyeditor.
 She has also participated in various workshops at the CUNY Publishing Institute in New York City.

 A proud graduate of Florida State University with a degree in English: Editing, Writing, and Media, Allie enjoys detailed and technical writing that satisfies our clients needs for precision.

 In her free time, Anderson enjoys traveling to new places and is forever searching for the best coffee spots.

-Tiuso’s communications experience began at the University of Tampa where she graduated with a Bachelor of Arts degree in Advertising and Public Relations.
-During her time at UT, she gained knowledge of the industry by interning at Omnicon Group Colombia, Paradise Advertising, PP+K and Dunn-Co.
-After graduation, she spent six months in Paris learning French at the Sorbonne, adding a third language to her répertoire.
+Carolina is a University of Tampa graduate with a Bachelor of Arts degree in advertising and public relations.
+Her previous experience with Omnicom Group Colombia, Paradise Advertising, PP+K and Dunn-Co. led her to a six month hiatus in Paris learning French at the Sorbonne, adding a third language to her repertoire.

 Born in Colombia, raised in Florida and Parisian by choice, Tiuso enjoys traveling and experiencing new cultures.
 When she’s not in the office, Tiuso can be found exploring Florida’s beaches, natural springs and state parks.